aluxh/pen-my-notes/docs/notes/redshift-dwh.md

 ## Data Ingestion

-- Ingestion at scale using the **COPY** command.
-- Inserting row by row is too slow.
+- Ingestion should be done at scale using the **COPY** command, because inserting row by row is too slow.
 - If the file is huge,
   - Splitting the file into multiple files
   - Ingest in parallel